 Who We Are

-Our medical staff and volunteers operate under one word: Compassion.
-It is through this unwavering compassion that we are able to help nearly 10,000 birds and mammals each year (more than 320 species to-date!) in addition to thousands of other animals we are able to assist through community outreach, partnerships and telephone triage.
+Our staff and volunteers operate under one guiding principle: compassion.
+It is through this unwavering compassion that we can help more than 10,000 native birds, mammals, reptiles and amphibians each year — and more than 320 species to-date!
+We also support thousands of other animals and people through community outreach, partnerships and telephone/virtual triage.

 San Diego County is one of the most biologically diverse areas in the United States with the greatest number of endangered species.
-People from all over the county bring wildlife patients to Project Wildlife for care and we are proud to be a resource that our neighbors can depend on in order to coexist peacefully with wild animals.
+Our Project Wildlife program cares for sick, injured and orphaned wildlife from all over the county, and we are proud to be a resource our community can depend on to coexist peacefully with their wild neighbors.

 What Is Wildlife Rehabilitation?

-Wildlife rehabilitation is the treatment and care of injured, orphaned or sick wild animals in effort to release them back into the wild.
+Wildlife rehabilitation is the treatment and care of sick, injured and orphaned wildlife in an effort to release them back to their natural habitat.

-Project Wildlife is permitted to rehabilitate wildlife by the California Department of Fish and Wildlife and the United States Fish and Wildlife Service.
-We operate under a strict guide of protocols, research and veterinary consultation in order to make the best decision for a positive outcome with each individual animal in our care.
+Project Wildlife is permitted to rehabilitate native California wildlife and migratory birds through permits granted by the California Department of Fish and Wildlife and the United States Fish and Wildlife Service.
+We operate under strict protocols set forth by our permitting officials, science-backed research, veterinary consultation and years of experience to make the best decision for a positive outcome with each animal in our care.